iamireku/new/UI_UX_GUIDE.md

 1.  **Trust and Clarity**: Every interaction must build user confidence.
 The UI must be transparent, professional, and unambiguous.
 We avoid jargon and make complex financial operations feel safe and understandable.
 2.  **Action-Oriented Design**: The application should proactively guide users to what they need to do next.
 Dashboards and key pages should highlight required actions, reducing cognitive load and preventing missed steps.
 3.  **Simplicity and Efficiency**: We streamline complex processes like deal creation and amendments into simple, intuitive steps.
-Features like "Smart Start" (AI Assistant) are designed to make the user's workflow as efficient as possible.

 ## 2. Style and Branding